Emerging Trends in Organizational Behavior |Organizational Behaviour

 |Authoritative managerial role||Managerial role of leadership and team support|

-The trend is toward considering organization as an open system.
-Open system is composed of subsystems and focus is towards integrations of them and getting synergy effect.
-Previously an organization was considered as closed system.
-A closed system is self-contained and governed by rigid structure and tight rules and regulations.
+All organizations have two organizational systems: Closed system and Open system.
+The trend is toward considering the organization as an open system.
+An open system is composed of subsystems and the focus is towards integrations of them and getting synergy effect.
+Previously an organization was considered a closed system.
+The open systems anchor of organizational behavior states that the closed system is self-contained and governed by rigid structures and tight rules and regulations.

-Many managers in the past viewed that employees come to the workplace to satisfy their economic need only.
-Therefore, managers mostly offered material rewards like money, benefits, commodities etc. to get the job done.
+Many managers in the past viewed that employees come to the workplace to satisfy their economic needs only.
+Therefore, managers mostly offered material rewards like money, benefits, commodities, etc. to get the job done.
 Today, the expectations of employees have changed a lot.
-Therefore, managerial practices have been changed more towards cooperation, teamwork, support and guidance.
+Therefore, managerial practices have been changed more towards cooperation, teamwork, support, and guidance.
 People are no more one of the factors of production – they are both ends and means of development.

-Under classical organizational structure, people were viewed only as a means of production.
+Under the classical organizational structure, people were viewed only as a means of production.
 Power was on the hands of managers; only-employees were powerless.
-Organizations followed centralization of authority.
-But now, the trend is towards decentralization of power.
-The focus is towards participation and empowerment of people in organizations.
+Organizations followed the centralization of authority.
+But now, the trend is towards the decentralization of power.
+The focus is on participation and empowerment of people in organizations.

-Organization started their journey by focusing much on organizational needs, objectives and results to be achieved.
-Objectives, needs and feelings of employees were neglected.
-But later on, managers realized that there should be mutuality of interest–people need organization and organizations need people.
-The result is that there is balanced focus on employee and organizational needs.
-So, managers have started formulating super ordinate goals.
+The organization started its journey by focusing much on organizational needs, objectives, and results to be achieved.
+Objectives, needs, and feelings of employees were neglected.
+But later on, managers realized that there should be mutuality of interest–people need organizations and organizations to need people.
+The result is that there is a balanced focus on employee and organizational needs.
+So, managers have started formulating superordinate goals.

-Disciplines are code of behaviour at work places.
-Traditionally managers focused on imposed discipline like in theory ‘X’.
-They exercised ‘carrot and stick’ approach to control the behaviour and get the job done.
+Disciplines are code of behavior at workplaces.
+Traditionally managers focused on an imposed discipline like in theory ‘X’.
+They exercised the ‘carrot and stick’ approach to control the behavior and get the job done.
 But it provided only a short-term solution and resulted in serious side effects.
-The emerging trend in OB is towards self-discipline which produces higher results and costs less.
-It is achieved by managers through creating an environment where employees take themselves as citizens of the organization.
-In this type of situation, employees are self-motivated, self-controlled and guided by their own judgment.
+The emerging trend in Organizational Behavior is towards self-discipline which produces higher results and costs less.
+It is achieved by managers by creating an environment where employees take themselves as citizens of the organization.
+In this type of situation, employees are self-motivated, self-controlled, and guided by their own judgment.

-Authoritative managerial role is characterized by power exercise, getting obedience, dependence on boss and negative attitude toward subordinates.
+The authoritative managerial role is characterized by power exercise, getting obedience, dependence on the boss, and a negative attitude toward subordinates.
 The result is minimum performance, reward, and low job satisfaction.
-This situation forced managers to adopt collegial role i.e. managerial role of leadership and team support.
+This situation forced managers to adopt a collegial role i.e. the managerial role of leadership and team support.
 Managers build a feeling of partnership with employees – employees feel needed and useful.
-The result (is) increased motivation, performance and job satisfaction.
+The result (is) increased motivation, performance, and job satisfaction.